-It is important to note that construction has a high rate of self-employed workers, who typically have different processes to follow than individuals who are employed by a business.
+It is important to note that construction does have a high rate of self-employed workers, who typically have different processes to follow than individuals who are employed by a business.

-- Following all worksite rules and procedures
+- Follow all worksite rules and procedures

-- Staying alert and aware of surroundings
+- Stay alert and aware of surroundings